n4j/jeeves/README.md

 - A worker needs to explicitly specify job success.
 However, if in pre-determined time a success status is not submitted then the job is retried
 - Clear visibility in terms of number of jobs submitted, jobs being processed, jobs in queue, jobs failed
 - A job history is maintained for a given period of time for all submitted jobs

+## jeeves is still in development phase and all contributions are welcome